Donald Davis (actor): Early life

 He was born in Newmarket, Ontario, where his grandfather Elihu James Davis (and his uncle, Aubrey Davis) owned the Davis Leather Company.
 He attended St. Andrew's College from 1941 to 1946, graduating with the Class of 1946, and studied theatre at the University of Toronto.
-He performed at the Woodstock Playhouse in New York in 1947.
-In 1948, with his brother, Murray Edward Davis, he founded a summer theatre company, the Straw Hat Players, at Muskoka, Ontario.
-Davis performed in Britain from 1950 to 1953.
-In 1953, with his brother and sister (Barbara Chilcott), he founded the Crest Theatre in Toronto, which operated until 1966.
-He performed at the Stratford Festival and on radio and television.
+In 1947, he performed in Robert Gills' first Hart House Theatre production, Saint Joan.